libgit2-racket/native-libs/README.md

 **Do not modify the Racket packages directly!**
 The packages are generated automatically by the `make-libgit2.rkt` script in the root of this repository.
-(It had no dependencies beyond the main Racket distribution.)
+(It has no dependencies beyond the main Racket distribution.)
 Edit the script (on a branch) to change the packages.
 The script must then be run on each of the supported platforms to compile the appropriate binaries.